louimet/E-Calc/internal_doc/meetingMinutes.md

 * Create design spec (CRC) for what we have with a modification: change button functions to inputDigit(int i), inputLpar, inputRpar, inputExp, inputPlus, etc and put it in a different class where that class + expressionevaluator are the controller, mainView (and the history-view) is the view and the boolean isZs, the expression, the expression history and the library are the model

 * Implemet the revised CRC

+* All - Read the [oracle code conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html) and, unless the convention raises someone's objections, fit our existing code into the convention.

+* All - do a real cyclical asymmetric code review

+* Revammp the UI after reading a bit of his resources... some ideas, borders of elements, color of buttons according to role, two lines for display, top(left-justified) expression, bottom(right-justified) result, change eval to =, etc

+*